 We are Here to Help

 There are other habits you could adopt to optimize your cybersecurity.
 Chrome is not the only browser, nor is Google the only search engine available.
 SMS isn’t the only way to exchange text messages.
 There are inherent risks in using all of those, and they have competitors whose key value proposition is that they protect users from hacks that can come via those channels.
 You probably don’t need to go that far, but we wouldn’t blame you if you did.
-There are also things you could be doing in the social media realm to make sure that Facebook, Twitter and their peers don’t know more about you than you care to tell them – and that you take steps to make sure they do not share your data without your permission.
+There are also things you could be doing in the social media realm to make sure that Facebook, Twitter and their peers don’t know more about you than you care to tell them – and that you take steps to make sure they do not share your data without your permission, to further protect yourself from phishing.
 Finally, you may rest assure that your advisors and the entire Smith Anglin Financial Team will always work relentlessly to keep your money and data safe!

 Gross domestic product grew at a 6.6% annual rate in the second quarter, slightly faster than originally calculated, according to the second estimate released by the Bureau of Economic Analysis.
 The update reflects upward revisions to nonresidential fixed investment and a more favorable mix of exports and imports.